Kamau2022/Kamau2022/README.md

 - 👋 Hi, I’m @Kamau2022
 - I hold a bachelor of science degree in physics
-- 👀 I’m studying software engineering at ALX
+- I studied software engineering at ALX
-- 🌱 I’m currently learning python programming language
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me benkabenson@gmail.com